+-

-PB SW: XXXXXXX
+UI SW: XXXXXXXX PB SW: XXXXXXXX

 Software

-Soltwale

-- Carry out action steps according to the illustration. - Display indicates software version.
+- Carry out action steps according to the illustration. - $\triangleright$ Display indicates software version.

-The appliance defrosts automatically in normal operation.
+The appliance defrosts automatically in normal mode.

-- If there is heavy icing in the interior, the automatic defrosting function can be started manually.
+- If there is excessive ice in the interior, the defrosting function can be started manually.

-Starting automatic defrosting manually
+Manually starting automatic defrosting

-- Carry out action steps according to the illustration. - Automatic defrosting is started.
-When the defrosting process is complete, the appliance automatically switches back to normal operation.
+- Carry out action steps according to the illustration. - Automatic defrosting has been started.
+The appliance automatically switches back to normal mode once defrosting has finished.

-If there is still ice in the interior after the automatic defrosting has been started several times, defrost the appliance manually. (see 8.2 Defrosting appliance)
+If there is still ice in the interior after starting automatic defrosting several times, defrost the appliance manually. (see 8.2 Defrosting appliance)

-Cancelling a manually started defrosting
+Cancelling manually started defrosting